Marchand has 2 goals, 3 assists and Bruins pound Flyers 6-3

 The Flyers cut it to 3-2 on Schenn's goal five seconds into a power play before Marchand set up Bergeron for a power-play goal at 13:04.

-Chara one-timed David Pastrnak's pass by Neuvirth to make it 5-2.
+Chara one-timed David Pastrnak's pass to make it 5-2.
 Marchand made a drop pass to Pastrnak, setting up the play.

 Simmonds' goal came with 3.2 seconds left in the second.
 The Flyers were skating with a two-man advantage.